No products in the cart

 Description

-Semaglutide (GLP-1) and glucagon-like peptide 1 are short, natural peptides.
-The naturally occurring hormone is only 3031 amino acids in length, with a primary physiological function to lower blood sugar levels by naturally increasing insulin secretion.
-It also appears to protect beta-cell insulin stores by promoting transcription of insulin genes, and is associated with neurotrophic effects in the central nervous system and the brain.
+Semaglutide (GLP-1) and glucagon-like peptide-1 are short peptides.
+It appears to protect beta-cell insulin stores by promoting the transcription of insulin genes and is associated with neurotrophic impact in the central nervous system and the brain.
 Studies in the GI system have observed that Semaglutide may significantly reduce appetite by slowing gastric emptying and bowel motility.
-Preliminary studies have also suggested potential effects of Semaglutide on the heart, fat, muscles, bones, liver, lungs, lungs, and kidneys.
+Preliminary studies have also suggested the potential impacts of Semaglutide on the heart, fat and muscle cells, bones, liver, lungs, and kidneys.

 Specifications